groovy-tutorial/groovy-tutorial/Section2/Chapter2/Variables.html.md

     Integer myNum = 1
     String myName = "Fred nurk"

+### Assigning values
+Groovy provides a number of options that make assignment easier.
+In the first example a number of variables are declared and assigned a value in a single statement:

+    def number1 = 10, number2 = 20

+    assert number1 == 10
+    assert number2 == 20

+The next code example is a copy of the previous example but the two variables are explicitly declared as Integers:

+    Integer number1 = 10, number2 = 20

+    assert number1 == 10
+    assert number2 == 20

+A set of variables can be assigned values from a list:

+    def number1, number2
+    (number1, number2) = [10, 20]

+    assert number1 == 10
+    assert number2 == 20

+In the next example a third variable is introduced but the assignment list only provides two elements.
+This will result in `number1` and `number2` being set but `number3` remaining without a value (`null`):

+    def number1, number2, number3
+    (number1, number2, number3) = [10, 20]

+    assert number1 == 10
+    assert number2 == 20
+    assert number3 == null

 ### Dynamic Typing
 If a specific data type is not declared Groovy will handle the variable's data type.
 The table below illustrates Groovy's selection of a data type based on a value